CNimmo16/finditperhaps/README.md

 2. Run `pdm run cache` to run a script that stores the encoded vectors for each document in chroma
 3. Run `pdm run serve` to launch the web server.
 It should open on http://localhost:8080

+### Overriding the weights used

+By default inference is run using model weights downloaded from wandb (see `src/util/artifacts.py`).
+Override these by setting env variables, for example to override the weights for the projector during caching you could run `DOC_PROJECTOR_WEIGHTS_PATH=data/doc-weights_epoch-30.generated.pt pdm run cache`

 ## Deployment

 1. Run `pdm run build` to build the server docker image and push it to docker hub